GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

     annotations: kubernetes.io/ingress.class: gce

+Deploying multiple Ingress controllers, of different types (e.g., ingress-nginx & gce), and not specifying a class annotation will result in both or all controllers fighting to satisfy the Ingress, and all of them racing to update Ingress status field in confusing ways.

 Let's create a simple Ingress Resource YAML file which uses the NGINX Ingress Controller and has one path rule defined by typing the following commands:

     touch ingress-resource.yaml